alancameronwills/localmap/README.md

 5. Trail delete
 2. Older map tiles, if free.
 2. Private and group subsets
-2. Sub-places.
-Expand a place and it reveals its contents on map and index.
+2. Grouping-places.
+Expand a grouping-place and it reveals its group contents on map and index.
+3. Rename group

 8. "Highlight new items" button for anyone.